SogoHlopec/Solutions-to-exercises/README.md

 # Solutions-to-exercises
-Here are my solutions to learn.javascript.ru exercises and codewars tasks.
+My solutions to various exercises and tasks